-John is in the process of concluding a book length manuscript, ‘To Fashion a Fauna for British India’, due for submission to Oxford University Press.
+John is in the process of revising a book length manuscript, ‘To Fashion a Fauna for British India’, due for submission to Oxford University Press after reviews.
 He is also actively researching the plague and influenza epidemics in India in the 1890s and 1918-19 respectively.

 John’s interests are fundamentally cross-disciplinary.
 He retains a deep interest in theatre and music, both of which he brought into conversation with his own research, in the writing and performance of a musical at IISER Pune titled ‘The Sun Was White, The Moon Disobedient’, with the students of the institute in the main.
 He also founded and directed the institute’s choir there, which he has also done at Krea, helping to helm the December production of ‘A Christmas Carol’ from both a theatrical and choral perspective in 2019.

 PhD,The Institute of Mathematical Sciences